 Couples who agree on all the material issues in their divorce typically spend less money and time on the process.
 In the Nolo survey, people who said they had no major contested issues spent an average of $4,100 on their divorces — less than half the average for all couples.
 They also took only eight months to complete the process as opposed to a year for all couples.

 In some states, couples with no contested issues can take advantage of a simplified process called an uncontested divorce.
 Typically, this process is only available to couples with short marriages, no children, and a limited amount of property to split up.
 In some states, they call this type of divorce a summary dissolution or short-form dissolution.

 States that allow uncontested divorces have very specific rules about which couples qualify for them.
 For instance, couples seeking a summary dissolution in California must meet all of these requirements, according to Lawyers.com:

-- The grounds for divorce is “irreconcilable differences,” rather than something like adultery or desertion
+- The ground for divorce is “irreconcilable differences,” rather than something like adultery or desertion

 - They have no minor children, and neither spouse is pregnant